X3I/poketwo.com/guides/guilds.md

 top right corner of your screen.
 Then, select the `Guild` tab and use the Create guild button.
 This will cost 1000 gold coins.

+## Joining a Guild

+You can join an existing guild by being invited by one of the members.

 ## Leaving a Guild

 To leave a guild, navigate to the `Social` menu (two blue chat bubbles) in the